kleinerman/dobie/docs/front_end_specs.rst

   ]

-If both variables are omitted, all the visitors in the building will be retrieved
+If all the variables are omitted, all the visitors in the building will be retrieved

 **Method:** GET